nstack-io/nstack-ios-sdk/propose-translation-design-notes.md

 All of the above is implemented by the `LocalizationWrapper` class.

 ### UI
 When shaking the phone and tapping an item, a subview will be added to the `UIWindow`.
-This view (including others) is stored in an array, `ShakeDetection.flowSubviews`, which is cleared on every start of the flow.
+This view (including others) is stored in an array, `ShakeDetection.flowSubviews`, which is cleared after every dismissal.
 We use this array do know what view's to remove from thir superview when dismissing the flow.

 When opening a list of proposals, we present the `ProposalViewController` modally `.overFullScreen`.
 This ensures that we always get the modal shown without the possibility to nagigate away from the current view.
 Also we get around not calling the underneath view's `viewDidAppear` or `viewWillAppear` like this.
 The view is made with a presenter and an interactor as we know it from the VIPER arch, but without a coordinator, as we at the moment aren't routing anywhere.